Akira Itō (painter)

 Works by Itō have been included in a number of public collections including the Terada Collection of the Tokyo Opera City Art Gallery in Tokyo Opera City Tower, and those of the Yokohama Museum of Art, the Nerima Art Museum, the Hiratsuka Museum of Art, the Museum of Modern Art, Kamakura & Hayama, and the Kanagawa Prefectural Museum of Modern Art.

-In 1998, Akira Itoh was appointed as a mentor to a Japanese government postgraduate scholarship (Monbukagakusho Scholarship) holder Alfred Freddy Krupa (an artist known as a pioneer of Modern European ink painting).
+In 1998, Akira Itoh was appointed as a mentor to a Japanese government postgraduate scholarship.